Sulfur Hexafluoride Non-Electric, Non-Semiconductor Reporting Information

 - provide contact information (name, address, phone number, and email address) in the event CARB receives a request for disclosure of the information you claim to be confidential.

 Use of SF6 outside those explicitly exempted in the regulation is prohibited due to its high global warming potential.
 In order to use SF6 for a non-exempted purpose, entities must apply for an exemption with CARB.
 Each case will be reviewed individually and additional supporting documentation may be requested to ensure the necessity of SF6 usage.

 Entities with exemptions are required to report annually, as detailed in their exemption letter.
 Reports for the previous calendar year are due by March 30 of the following year and should include the details outlined in your exemption approval.

-To apply for an exemption, please contact Mackenzie Montrose with the information required of distributors listed above, as well as answers to the following:
+To apply for an exemption, please contact SF6 Reporting with the information required of distributors listed above, as well as answers to the following: